 You’re thinking, “But then the bank account would not reconcile since the computers have recognized the front-desk collections?”
 You are correct—unless someone monkeys with the bank reconciliation.
-And that’s exactly what she did.
-The supervisor adjusted the reconciling items–on the bank reconciliation–to cover up the funds stolen.
+And that’s what she did.
+The supervisor adjusted the reconciling items–on the bank reconciliation–to cover up the stolen funds.
 The scheme worked until the annual audit.

 When the auditors tested the outstanding items on the bank reconciliation, they could not tie substantial amounts to the subsequent bank statement.
 Generally, outstanding reconciling items clear the subsequent month’s bank statement—but large amounts on the year-end bank reconciliation could not be accounted for (because they were fictitious).

 When confronted, the clerk confessed to her theft and method.

 The weakness was the cash receipts supervisor who had custody of assets (cash) also performed the reconciliation of the related bank account.

 The person reconciling the bank statement should not also handle cash.
 It’s also a good idea to perform surprise tests of the receipting records.
 Doing so puts everyone on notice.
 The receipt employees know someone can appear at any time and review their work.

 For additional assistance, see my article about how to audit cash.